 - i. understand the concept, nature, and purpose of Value Education; - ii. know the types of values and the relevance of Value Education; - iii. differentiate such values from religious education and moral training; - iv. think about and reflect on different values; - v. make human and social choices and expressing them in relation to themselves, others, the community and the world at large; - vi. choose their own personal, social, moral and spiritual values and be aware of practical methods for developing values. - vii.
 Develop gender sensitivity among the student teachers. - viii.
 Understand the gender issues faced by the schools & in society - ix.
-Understand the concepts of LGBTIQ a) Meaning, Concept, Objectives, Nature, Scope and Importance of Peace Education.
+Understand the concepts of LGBTIQ a) Meaning, Concept, Course Learning Outcome, Nature, Scope and Importance of Peace Education.
 Unit I: Peace b) Barriers of Peace Education - Psychological, Cultural, Political.
-Education & its c) Factors responsible for disturbing Peace: Unemployment, terrorism, Social Perspectives Exploitation, suppression of individuality, complexes. d) Need of Peace Education in School, home and society. e) Peace Education in Secondary Education curriculum. a) Classification of Values b) Personal and social values i.
-Intrinsic and extrinsic values on the basis of personal interest Unit II: General & social good.
-Idea about Values ii.
-Social, moral, spiritual and democratic values on the basis of expectation of society & one's self-inspiration c) Identification of Analysis of emerging issues involving value conflicts. d) Values in Indian Constitution and Fundamental Duties of citizens a) Meaning, Concept, Objectives, Nature, scope and Importance of Value Education.
-Unit III: Basic b) Philosophical, psychological and sociological perspectives of Value concept of Value Education.
+Education & its c) Factors responsible for disturbing Peace: Unemployment, terrorism, Social Perspectives Exploitation, suppression of individuality, complexes.
+Social Leispectives d) Need of Peace Education in School, home and society. e) Peace Education in Secondary Education curriculum. a) Classification of Values b) Personal and social values U.: 4 U. C i.
+Intrinsic and extrinsic values on the basis of personal interest & social good.
+Unit II: General Idea about Values ii.
+Social, moral, spiritual and democratic values on the basis of expectation of society & one's self-inspiration c) Identification of Analysis of emerging issues involving value conflicts. d) Values in Indian Constitution and Fundamental Duties of citizens a) Meaning, Concept, Course Learning Outcome, Nature, scope and Importance of Value Education.
+Unit III: Basic concept of Value b) Philosophical, psychological and sociological perspectives of Value Education.
 Education c) Design and develop of instructional material for Value Education d) Characteristics of Instructional material for Value Education. a) Concept of gender including LGBTIQ, Difference between gender and sex.
-Unit IV: Gender b) Gender bias, gender stereotyping, and empowerment. studies c) Curriculum and the gender Issues Studies d) Gender Identities and Socialization Practices in Family, Schools & Other formal and informal organizations.
+Unit IV.
+Condon b) Gender bias, gender stereotyping, and empowerment.
+Unit IV: Gender c) Curriculum and the gender Issues studies d) Gender Identities and Socialization Practices in Family, Schools & Other formal and informal organizations.